a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 `grep` is a powerful tool for searching for patterns in text files.
 It is commonly used in Bash scripting to locate specific text strings, analyze log files, and perform text-based searches.

-`grep` stands for "global regular expression print" and it has the following syntax
+`grep` stands for "global regular expression print" and it has the following syntax:
 ```sh
 grep 'regex' target_file
 ```

-Let's consider the following command:
+Let's consider the following command as our first example:

 ```sh
 grep '>seq.*_Hg_A' random.fasta | wc -l
 ```
-Let's unpack this command:

-In our example the regex or the pattern that we are looking for is `>seq.*_Hg_A`.
+In this example the regex or the pattern that we are looking for is `>seq.*_Hg_A`.

 This regular expression is designed not to match a unique sequence of character but rather a series of sequences that possess similar features.

-The regular expression `>seq.*` matches any line containing the string >seq followed by any character (represented by the `.` symbol) that appears zero or more times (`*`).
-This means that the regex will match any line that starts with the exact sequence `>seq` and is followed by any combination of characters followed by the string `_Hg_A`.
+The first part of our expression is `>seq.*`.
+This matches any line containing the string `>seq` followed by any character (represented by the `.` symbol) that appears zero or more times (`*`).
+The second part of our regeular expression is `_Hg_A` which is designed to match any line containing this exact string.
+Therefore, our regular expression will match any line that:
+- starts with the exact sequence `>seq`
+- is followed by any combination of characters repeated zero or more times
+- is followed by the string `_Hg_A`.
 Thus, `grep` will print all the header lines in the random.fasta corresponding to haplogroup A and this output is the piped (|) into the command `wc -l` which simply counts the number of matching lines.

 > `Exercise 1`
 >